mackyle/striptease/README.txt

 Use "make clean" to remove the build directory and built executables.

 Note that when building on 10.6 or 10.7, the MacOSX10.5.sdk must be present.
-Also note that compile warnings (and link warnings when building on 10.4) should be ignored -- the cctools-822 sources have some issues with warnings especially when building for the ppc architecture.

 As a convenience, the install_name_tool.c source is also included here along with an install_name_tool target in the makefile.
 The tools target